"A great place to train! Nice people, very knowledgeable instructor.

 As a practicioner, whether you realize it or not, you build your confidence every time you show up to class.
 Just stepping into the gym takes courage and every time you do it, you get stronger.

-The ability to control our emotions, desires and reactions can be a huge asset both in personal and professional life.
+The ability to control emotions, desires and reactions can be a huge asset both in personal and professional life.
 However, it is not easy to attain this state of balance and control; but with regular practice of martial arts, it is indeed possible.
 Muay Thai is not just a way to improve health or to learn self defense.
-Of the many mental benefits this skill imparts is the ability to develop and maintain self discipline in life itself.
+Of the many benefits this skill imparts the ability to develop and maintain self discipline in life itself.